neondatabase/website/content/docs/guides/read-replica-guide.md

     - role: `daniel`
     - password:`<password>`
     - hostname: `ep-raspy-cherry-95040071.us-east-2.aws.neon.tech`
     - database name: `neondb`.
-This ihe default Neon database.
+This is the default Neon database.
 Your database name may differ.

     When you use a read-only connection string, you are connecting to a read replica.
 No write operations are permitted on this connection.